Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 • Circle: The circular emblem represents unity and the cyclical nature of life in harmony with the natural world.

-Usage and Significance of the French Polynesian Flag
+Usage and significance of the French Polynesian flag

 Vibrant Tahitian dance performance, showcasing traditional 'ori tahiti dance and costumes, capturing French Polynesia's cultural identity The flag of French Polynesia is a powerful symbol of local identity and pride.
 It is widely displayed throughout the islands, particularly during cultural festivals, sporting events, and official ceremonies.
 While the French Tricolore remains the official national flag, the French Polynesian flag is used to represent the territory in regional Pacific organizations and events.